 "Because you can have more sensors, you can get into more location-based services -- so where you are in a factory can trigger alerts or guide a worker through processes that are also bi-directional," Jacobson explained.
-In addition, he noted, mobility is a key foundation for using production data to improve the flow of information both inside and out of the factory, ultimately helping a manufacturer "drive more productivity, reduce errors and increase capacity or utilization."
+In addition, he noted, mobility is a key foundation for using production data to improve the flow information both inside and out the factory, ultimately helping a manufacturer "drive more productivity, reduce errors and increase capacity or utilization."

 Mobility in manufacturing not limited to iPads

-"If an organization is going to buy an employee a tablet instead of a laptop," said Forrester analyst John Wargo, "they're probably going to buy an iPad."
+"If an organization is going to buy an employee a tablet instead a laptop," said Forrester analyst John Wargo, "they're probably going to buy an iPad."

-This iPad bias currently dominates customer-facing jobs, but in manufacturing, Wargo said, there tends to be a bigger push toward device forms that include ruggedization, scanners and sensors, all of which point toward Android-based devices.
+This iPad bias currently dominates customer-facing jobs, but in manufacturing, Wargo said, there tends to be a bigger push toward device forms that include ruggedization, scanners and sensors, all which point toward Android-based devices.

 Still, the key driver in manufacturing environments tends to be the applications.